dhis2/training-docs/content/design_for_data_use/tg_users.md

 Let us now think through the permissions we want this role to grant.

-1. They should be able to access the various analysis apps (dashboard, data quality, visualizer, mapsm, reports)
+1. They should be able to access the various analysis apps (dashboard, data quality, visualizer, maps, reports)
 2. They should be able to add public reports from the analysis apps (ie. charts, maps, tables, that can be viewed by other users)

 In order to provide a user with these authorities, we actually only need to use 2 sections